defiant00/char/README.md

 	"io"

 main						// The name of the class
-	StaticProp  int			// A public, static integer property of the main class,
-							//   indicated by the leading capital letter.
-	.memberProp string		// A string property of an instance of the main class,
-							//   indicated by the leading dot.

 	main()					// Function declaration, static due to no leading dot. var x				// All variables must be declared with var before use. var s = "hello"		// Variables can be initialized during declaration.